masnormen/S430FN-macOS/README.md

 # Version history

+- 1.2 / Sep 18 2020: Rolled back some kext's update which is to blame for the battery drainage issue.
 - 1.1 / Sep 2 2020: Updated all kexts, included AsusSMCDaemon & Heliport
 - 1.0 / Jul 7 2020: First version